Michael Thorpe ’19, MAT ’20, still remembers feeling inspired by the Quinnipiac students interning at his high school

 Exceeding the highest standards in public education

-School of Education graduates earn exceptionally high scores on licensure examinations required for certification both within and outside the state of Connecticut, including the Praxis II tests for elementary and secondary teacher candidates in the master of arts in teaching program, as well as the Connecticut Administrators' Test (CAT), which will be transitioning to the Educational Leadership: Administration and Supervision (ELAS) test taken by the candidates in the sixth-year diploma program in educational leadership.
+School of Education graduates earn exceptionally high scores on licensure examinations required for certification both within and outside the state of Connecticut, including the Praxis II tests for special educators, and elementary and secondary teacher candidates, as well as the Connecticut Administrator Test (CAT), which will be transitioning to the Educational Leadership: Administration and Supervision (ELAS) test taken by the candidates in the Sixth-Year Diploma in Educational Leadership program.